Functor homology over an additive category: Polynomial homology over

-Similarly, we have a pair of adjoints, in which $\tau''$ and $\rho''$ are the extension of scalars and the restriction of scalars associated to the extension $\Fq\subset K$ (and $\tau''$ is this time seen as a left adjoint):
+In the second step, we express extensions over $k[\Proj_K]$ in terms of extensions over $k[\Proj_\Fq]$.
+For this purpose, we consider a pair of adjoints, in which $\tau''$ and $\rho''$ are the extension of scalars and the restriction of scalars associated to the extension $\Fq\subset K$, and $\tau''$ is this time seen as a left adjoint: